gautamtata/speeding-uber/README.md

 6. Although for analyzing OSM data for SF, [Apache spark and Apache Hive](https://spark.apache.org/docs/latest/sql-data-sources-hive-tables.html) was not neccesary because the data was small enough to make computation easy, it was used as a point of reference for future projects.

-### Check the readme inside the project folder to see further instructions and documentation.

 ## Code style

 [PEP-8](https://www.python.org/dev/peps/pep-0008/)